Ronney Jenkins

-Ronney Jenkins (born May 25, 1977) is a former American football player from Los Angeles, California, who played four seasons in the NFL, primarily as a kick return specialist.
+Ronney Jenkins (born May 25, 1977) is an American former professional football player who was a running back and kickoff returner for four seasons with the San Diego Chargers of the National Football League (NFL).
+He played college football for the BYU Cougars and Northern Arizona Lumberjacks.

-High school career
+Early life

 Jenkins had an outstanding prep career while playing for Hueneme High School in Oxnard, California, and he garnered much national attention during his senior season.
-On November 9, 1995, he set the national record for most yards rushing in a single game during a 52-34 victory over Rio Mesa High School.
+On November 9, 1995, he set the national record for most yards rushing in a single game during a 52–34 victory over Rio Mesa High School.
 Jenkins carried the ball 30 times for 619 yards and 7 touchdowns.
 The previous record of 608 yards had been set by John Bunch in Arkansas in 1974.
 Jenkins' total shattered the California state record of 507 yards, set by David Dotson of Valley View High School in 1991.
 The national record stood until 2006, when Paul McCoy of Matewan High School rushed for 658 yards in a single game.

 College career

-Jenkins was heavily recruited by many schools across the country, but chose to play at Brigham Young University because BYU had shown interest in him long before his record-breaking single-game performance.
+Jenkins was heavily recruited by many schools across the country, but chose to play at Brigham Young University because they had shown interest in him long before his record-breaking single-game performance.
 His freshman season with the Cougars (1996) was impressive: he rushed for 733 yards and scored a team-high 14 touchdowns (including 11 rushing TDs) despite being a backup to Brian McKenzie the entire season.
 He also led the Cougars in kickoff returning; for his efforts, he was named WAC Freshman of the Year.
-With help from Jenkins, BYU beat Kansas State University in the Cotton Bowl Classic and finished the year with a 14-1 record, becoming the first team in the history of Division I-A football to win 14 games in a season.
+With help from Jenkins, BYU beat Kansas State University in the Cotton Bowl Classic and finished the year with a 14–1 record, becoming the first team in the history of Division I-A football to win 14 games in a season.

 In the off-season, BYU suspended Jenkins for violating the school's honor code.
 He was forced to sit out the entire 1997 season, but returned as BYU's full-time starter at tailback in 1998.
 He was the Cougars' top offensive weapon that season, rushing for 1,307 yards (at the time, the second-highest total in school history).
 He also totaled 15 touchdowns, which tied for the second-highest total in school history.
 He was named to the 1998 All-WAC 2nd Team.
-In a 46-43 victory over San Jose State, Jenkins rushed for 250 yards (the second-highest total in BYU history) and scored 5 touchdowns, which tied a school record.
+In a 46–43 victory over San Jose State, Jenkins rushed for 250 yards (the second-highest total in BYU history) and scored 5 touchdowns, which tied a school record.

 In 1999, Jenkins was again disciplined by BYU for violating the honor code.
 Because it was a second offense, he was expelled from the school.
 He transferred to Northern Arizona University.
 He played one season for the Lumberjacks, but made a big impact while he was there.
 He rushed for 1,051 yards and 7 touchdowns, and added 67 receptions for 716 yards and 10 touchdowns.
 For his efforts, he was named to the All-Big Sky 2nd Team.